gne-ldh/PPS/Content/Notes/Files/Expression.md

 **Arithmetic Expressions and Precedence**
 ---------------------------------------

-An arithmetic expression is an expression using additions +, subtractions -, multiplications *, divisions /, and exponentials **.
+An arithmetic expression is an expression using additions +, subtractions -, multiplications *, divisions / and modulus %.

 An expression is a combination of one or more operands, zero or more operators, and zero or more pairs of parentheses.